Moving to Portugal: administrative procedures and international health insurance

 – Intend to settle in Portugal.

-The “non-habitual resident” tax regime is still in place for people wishing to reside in Portugal who have not been domiciled for tax purposes in Portugal for the past 5 years.
+The “non-habitual resident” tax regime is still in place for people wishing to reside in Portugal who have not been domiciled for tax purposes in Portugal for the last 5 years.
 This tax regime is valid for 10 consecutive years from the date of arrival in Portugal.
 Once this period has elapsed, Portugal’s general tax rules will apply.

 Why do foreigners in Portugal need international health insurance?